Léo Coulongeat was born in 1990, and currently lives between Paris and Bordeaux. Former engineer, he’s a self-taught

-Aside from the desert topics, he's currently working with different outdoor projects like professional athlete or the tea culture around the world.
+Aside from reportages, he's currently working with different outdoor projects like professional athlete, surf community or adventurers.

 He chooses the name “ERISPHERE” as his artist’s name.
 Eris is the greek goddess of chaos and discord; it is also the name of a violent sand storm that rages in Egypt, also called the khamsin, a dry hot wind similar to the North African sirocco, which blows enormous gusts of dust, disorienting those in its path.
 It embodies the desert’s natural force.

 2019 Exhibition at Lille Europe, « Desert From Above », Lille (FR)